nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Only full words will be matched e.g. "grocer" will not match "groceries"
 > * Todos matching at least one keyword will be returned (i.e. `OR` search).
 > * Specifying start time, end time, and/or complete time will match todos that start, end, and/or were completed BEFORE the specified time.
-> * You may also enter "today" for start time, end time, and/or complete time to find tasks that start, end, and/or were completed before the end of the current day.
+> * You may enter "today" for start time, end time, and/or complete time to find tasks that start, end, and/or were completed before the end of the current day.
-> * You may also enter "tomorrow" for start time, end time, and/or complete time to find tasks that start, end, and/or were completed before the end of tomorrow.
+> * You may enter "tomorrow" for start time, end time, and/or complete time to find tasks that start, end, and/or were completed before the end of tomorrow.
+* You may enter nothing for complete time to find all completed tasks (i.e. `find c/`)
+* You may enter "not" for complete time to find all uncompleted tasks (i.e. `find c/not`);
-> * Todos that do not have specified parameters will not be included. e.g. if you specify start time, no floating todos will be included in the search results
+> * Todos that do not have the specified parameters will not be included. e.g. if you specify start time, no floating todos will be included in the search results.

 Examples: